leafo/lapis/docs/models.md

 `models` module, then you can overwrite this method to handle loading the models for those relations.

+### `Model:extend(table_name, fields={})`

+Creates a new subclass of the `Model` base class.
+The `fields` argument is a table of properties that will be copied into the instance metatable of the newly created class.

+The fields named "primary_key", "timestamp", "constraints", "relations" will be copied into the model class object instead of the instance.
+Relations must be set in `fields` in order for the auto-generated methods to be created.

+This method returns the newly created class object, followed by the instance metatable.

+The instance metatable can be used as an alternative syntax to add new methods to model instances.

 ## Instance Methods

 When extending the base Model class, you should avoid overriding any of the